A Visitor's Guide to Exploring Downtown Denver, CO

 Entertainment in Downtown Denver

-For live music, the absolute top venue is about 15 miles from the city center but well worth the commute to reach.
+The absolute top live music venue is about 15 miles from the city center but well worth the commute to reach.
 Red Rocks Park & Amphitheater is both a live music venue and a Denver park, and a shuttle runs from downtown to the park.
 The outdoor amphitheater's stage is set amid striking red rock formations that give it its name (and world-class acoustics).
 The concert lineup is impressive, with big name acts each week during the season.

 Shopping in Downtown Denver

 Denver is filled with one-of-a-kind boutiques and other shops that sell made-in-Colorado goods.
 Head to Larimer Square if you are looking for chic fashion from runway designers like Tracy Reese, Vivienne Tam, and Ted Baker.
 If you'd prefer more of a mall shopping experience right downtown then try the Denver Pavilions, which is home to multiple retail stores.